How Long Should a CV be? A Guide, with Tips

 It’s also important to consider the recruiter or hiring manager when you write your CV.
 The ideal CV length is one that strikes a balance between proving that you’re the best candidate for the job, while respecting the time and attention of the hiring manager.

-How Long Should Your CV be?
+How Long Should a CV Be?

-In the UK, it’s common to hear people describe the ideal CV length as one or two pages of A4.
-This length ensures your CV is concise and minimises the amount of time it takes to read it.
+In the past, CVs traditionally provided a detailed summary of a person’s work history, achievements and skills.
+These could run to several pages in length, but as the jobs market has become more competitive, average CV length has reduced.
+A length of one or two pages ensures your CV is concise and minimises the amount of time it takes to read it.
 Employers might routinely receive hundreds of CVs for a single job opening, and reading CVs longer than one or two pages can be time-consuming.

 Another argument for keeping your CV short is that it requires you to be economical about what you include.
 The process of stripping your document back to its bare essentials can be helpful, as it should make it easier for recruiters to pick out the relevant details.
-There are some circumstances, though, where a longer CV may be desirable or even necessary.

 Expert Tip: